-This program is offered through Austin, Austin South, Bloomington, Brooklyn Center, Burnsville, Centennial, Colorado Springs, Colorado Springs South, Garden City, Georgetown, Houston Independence, Lee's Summit, Lewisville, Mesquite, Minnetonka, Overland Park, Rapid City, Richardson, Rochester, Roseville, Sioux Falls, Tulsa, Wichita, Wichita West, and Zona Rosa.
+This program is offered through Austin, Bloomington, Brooklyn Center, Burnsville, Centennial, Colorado Springs, Colorado Springs South, Garden City, Georgetown, Houston Independence, Lee's Summit, Lewisville, Mesquite, Overland Park, Rapid City, Richardson, Rochester, Roseville, Sioux Falls, Tulsa, Wichita, Wichita West, and Zona Rosa.
 Some courses may only be available online or by video live feed, and students may be required to attend classes at different locations.
 Course availability is subject to minimum class size requirements.

 The programs offered at the Rapid City and Sioux Falls locations are separately approved by the American Bar Association (ABA).
-The program offered in the Minneapolis/St. Paul metro area, including the Bloomington campus, Brooklyn Center campus, Burnsville campus, Roseville campus, and Minnetonka campus, is separately approved by the ABA.
+The program offered in the Minneapolis/St. Paul metro area, including the Bloomington campus, Brooklyn Center campus, Burnsville campus, and Roseville campus, is separately approved by the ABA.